DOES UBER COMPENSATE FOR ACCIDENTS?

 As the victim of an Uber accident, it falls on your shoulders to collect and present evidence pertaining to the crash and your injuries in such a way that it persuades Uber’s insurance company to pay out in an amount that’s appropriate and adequate to compensate you for your losses.
 Accomplishing this – especially while recovering in a hospital – can be difficult or even impossible.

-That's why if you've been injured in an Uber accident, you should at the very least have a no-obligation free consultation with a personal injury attorney who is experienced with Uber accidents and dealing with Uber's insurance policy, to get a clear sense of all the options you have as well as the hurdles you may have to overcome.
+That’s why if you’ve been injured in an Uber accident or a Lyft accident, you should at the very least have a no-obligation free consultation with a personal injury lawyer who is experienced with Uber accidents and dealing with Uber’s insurance policy, to get a clear sense of all the options you have as well as the hurdles you may have to overcome.